cxmcc/ecsctl/README.rst

     pip install ecsctl-<VERSION>.tar.gz --user --trusted-host=pypi.python.org --trusted-host=pypi.org --trusted-host=files.pythonhosted.org

+Please make sure you have the pip packages directory (usually "$HOME/Library/Python/2.7/bin/") in your "$PATH".

 ecscli
 ------
 Gives you some shortcuts for running common ecsctl commands for current project (based on the folder name)!